 In June 2018, we had the honour to have Dr. Mitch Schulte as a featured speaker attending the Astrobiology Australasia Meeting AAM 2018 held in Rotorua in June 2018.
 Before that he attended talks in the Lower and Upper Hutt schools, along with colleague Lindsay Hays.

-Mitch is a Program Scientist with the Mars Exploration Program in the Science Mission Directorate at NASA Headquarters in Washington, DC.
+Mitch Schulte is a Program Scientist with the Mars Exploration Program in the Science Mission Directorate at NASA Headquarters in Washington, DC.
 As a Program Scientist, Mitch is responsible for and manages the science content of a number of NASA’s Mars missions.
 Currently, he oversees the Mars Exploration Rover (Opportunity), the U.S. contribution to the Mars Organic Molecule Analyzer (MOMA) instrument on the European Space Agency ExoMars rover mission, and NASA’ss Mars 2020 Rover mission.
 He is also the lead scientist for for the Mars Data Analysis and Habitable Worlds Programs for the Mars Exploration Program and Planetary Science Division.
 He has an A.B. and a Ph.D., both in Earth & Planetary Sciences from Washington University in St. Louis, Missouri.